 - Preparing summary statements for all applications reviewed

-The scientific review officer is the point of contact for all review-related questions and issues, including post-submission materials.
+The SRO is the point of contact for all review-related questions and issues, including post-submission materials.

 First Level of Review

-The Pioneer Award differs from traditional NIH reviews in that the first level of review occurs in two phases by reviewers with different perspectives.
-Applications are reviewed by mail reviewers in Phase I and by a broad thinking editorial panel in Phase II.
+The New Innovator Award differs from traditional NIH reviews in that the first level of review occurs in two phases by two separate groups of reviewers with different perspectives.
+Applications are reviewed by topic-area experts ("mail" reviewers) in Phase I and by a broad thinking editorial panel in Phase II.

-Phase I is conducted by "mail" reviewers, who submit their assessments electronically and do not discuss the applications with other reviewers.
-Two of the "mail" reviewers are assigned based on the broad science areas chosen for the application by the applicant (and designated in the "Agency Routing Identifier").
-The third "mail" reviewer has expertise outside the area.
-Each "mail" reviewer will provide scores and comments, which are used in Phase II.
+Phase I review is conducted by "mail" reviewers, who submit independent assessments electronically and do not discuss the applications with other reviewers.
+Phase I reviewers are assigned based on the application's broad science areas chosen by the applicant and designated in the "Agency Routing Identifier."
+Though they have expertise within the broad designated science area, their expertise may not be closely matched with the specific topic of the application.
+Each application will have three assigned "mail" reviewers, who will provide comments and scores.

 Scoring & Summary Statement

 Each panel member privately scores each discussed application.
 A raw score of 1 is the best, while 9 is the worst.
-The scientific review officer collects and averages all the panel scores and multiplies the resulting number by 10 to yield an overall impact score.
+The SRO collects and averages all the panel scores and multiplies the resulting number by 10 to yield an overall impact score.
 A discussed application can have an overall impact score of 10 (best) to 90 (worst).
-Typically, only about 18-20% of the applications are chosen for discussion; the panel has access to the full range of scores to provide discrimination among applications within this select subset.
+The panel has access to the full range of scores to provide discrimination among applications within this select subset.

 After the meeting, all discussed applications will receive an overall impact score within three business days through the PD/PI's eRA Commons account.
-The overall impact score indicates the reviewers' judgment of the qualifications of the investigator, the importance of the scientific problem, and the innovativeness of the approach.
-There is a correlation between a strong impact score and funding.
-However, there is no strict cutoff or pay line for funding.
+The overall impact score indicates the panel's judgment of the qualifications and readiness of the investigator, the commitment and resources of the host institution, and the quality and impact potential of the research proposal.
+There is a correlation between a strong impact score and funding, but there is no strict cutoff or pay line for funding.
 And because applications are responding to a Request for Applications (RFA), the scores are not percentiled, which makes their interpretation difficult.
 NIH staff cannot disclose where an impact score falls relative to other application scores.

-A summary statement prepared by the scientific review officer will be available within 30 days of the review through the PD/PI's eRA Commons account.
-The summary statement of discussed applications includes critiques from the assigned editorial reviewers and a brief summary of the panel discussion.
-Applications that are considered "not discussed" are given a summary statement with critiques form the mail reviewers but no comments from the editorial panel.
-The information provided in the summary statement is valuable and provides critical feedback.
+A Summary Statement prepared by the SRO will be available within 30 days of the review through the PD/PI's eRA Commons account.
+The Summary Statement of discussed applications includes critiques from the assigned editorial panel members and a brief summary of the panel discussion.
+Applications that are considered "not discussed" are given a Summary Statement with critiques form the "mail" reviewers but no comments from the editorial panel.
+The information provided in the Summary Statement is valuable and provides critical feedback.
 However, it is not intended to be an exhaustive critique and will not contain every point reviewers found to be problematic.

 After Receiving the Summary Statement

-If you have any questions about your summary statement, you should contact the program officer for the Pioneer Award (listed as the scientific contact in the Funding Opportunity Announcement).
-The program officer attends the review and may be able to provide more insight into the panel discussion and help clarify some of the comments.
+If you have any questions about your Summary Statement, you should reach out to the scientific contact for the New Innovator Award (listed in the funding opportunity).
+The scientific contact attends the review and may be able to provide more insight into the panel discussion and help clarify some of the comments.
 You can also ask about the probability of funding and get advice on what to do if your application is outside of the likely pay range.
-Contacting the program officer to “sell” your application or to express differences in scientific opinion related to the reviewers’ comments will not affect the likelihood of funding.
+Contacting NIH staff to “sell” your application or to express differences in scientific opinion related to the reviewers’ comments will not affect the likelihood of funding.

-It is best to contact the program officer by email to schedule a time for a phone call.
-That gives the program officer time to read your summary statement and review any notes.
+It is best to contact NIH staff by email to schedule a time for a phone call.
+That gives staff time to read your Summary Statement and review any notes.
 And be patient.
-The program officer may receive numerous inquiries and may not be able to respond to yours immediately.
+They receive numerous inquiries and may not be able to respond to yours immediately.

 Second Level of Review